~/satyajit

 Two plots from running fastlio2_mini on the HKU Livox Avia bag: a top-down view showing the estimated path (colored by time) tracing through a reconstructed room point cloud, and a side x–z view; the path stays bounded within the room rather than collapsing or diverging.

 fastlio2_mini on the real HKU Livox Avia bag (491 scans, 49 s).
-Left: top-down path (colored by scan time) over the reconstructed map — the room's walls are clearly recovered.
-Right: the x–z side view.
-This is the minimal Python filter — no ROS, ~250 lines — tracking a real Livox bag end to end.
+Left: top-down path (colored by scan time) over the reconstructed map — the room's walls come out single and crisp, and the trajectory returns to within ~0.6 m of where it started after 38 m of path (≈1.6% drift).
+Right: the x–z side view stays a flat room slab.
+This is the minimal Python filter — no ROS, one ~390-line file — tracking a real Livox bag end to end.
+(A handful of stray points are cropped from the wide view.)

 while imu_stream[imu_i][0] <= scan['t_end']: # IMU time vs LiDAR header time